- Kind of Bear

 - Smokey's favorite saying is “Only you can prevent wildfires.”

 - Favorite Foods

-- Forest takeout: ants and other insects, salmon or trout, bark, plants, roots, and berries.
+- Smokey's favorite foods are forest takeout: ants and other insects, salmon or trout, bark, plants, roots, and berries.
 And honey, too, of course!

 - Favorite Winter Activity